 - 2004: Seymour Benzer, for applying the tools of molecular biology and genetics to the fruit fly, Drosophila, and linking individual genes to their behavioral phenotypes

 The Prize recipients are chosen by the Neuroscience Selection Advisory Board.
-Its members are: Carol A. Barnes, University of Arizona (Chair); Ben Barres, Stanford University; Martin Chalfie, Columbia University; David A. Lewis, University of Pittsburgh; Erin Schuman, Max-Planck Institute for Brain Research; Leslie Ungerleider, National Institute for Mental Health; and Robert Wurtz, National Institutes of Health.
+Its members are: Ben Barres, Stanford University; Tobias Bonhoeffer, Max Planck Institute for Neurobiology; Martin Chalfie, Columbia University; Frances Jensen, University of Pennsylvania; Erin Schuman, Max-Planck Institute; Leslie Ungerleider, National Institute for Mental Health; and Robert Wurtz, National Institutes of Health (Chair).